Site Map: MAIN / A Reader's Journal, Vol. 2 Webpage Printer Ready

-This is an indictment in which I heartily concur, not of Jung, but of many Jungians, even Jung's closest associates such as C. A. Meier, as I point out in my ARJ review of Meier's book, The Unconscious in Its Empirical Manifestations.
-If Sardello is a "scholarly wasp," here his sting is well-placed.
+This is an indictment with which I heartily concur, an indictment not of Jung, but of many Jungians, even Jung's closest associates such as C. A. Meier, as I point out in my ARJ review of Meier's book, The Unconscious in Its Empirical Manifestations.
+In his book, Meier quotes Wieland saying, "He that has dared to break new ground / a nest of scholarly wasps has found."
+If Sardello is a "scholarly wasp," in the page 13 passage above, his sting is well-placed.

 After the very long introduction, lasting until page 29, Steiner's actual lectures finally begin.

 [page 58] First of all, I would like to point out that the facts available to psychoanalysts are really suited to lead them to a spiritual realm modern people do not wish to enter at least not in an accurate manner.
 Rather, they would prefer to leave it as a sort of nebulous, unconscious region, for our current outlook, ailing with materialism even in this domain, loves nothing more than a vague, mystical floating among all sorts of unexplained, undefined concepts.

 There was a popular TV program called X-Files that seemed to me to attract exactly those "modern people" to be its viewers.
 Carl Jung uncovered so many of those psychological facts, that by the end of his life he understood what others called "psychology abstractions" were actually spiritual realities.
 Jung's life should be considered as a paradigm for how a modern person comes to the spiritual world rather than an example of a path to be avoided.